Alfalfa in Pregnancy and During Breastfeeding

-Many women are already aware of alfalfa, but are not in the clear about the benefits of consuming alfalfa during pregnancy and its potential side effects.
-Moms-to-be try to make use of every possible supplement to provide their body with the necessary nutrition.
-However, they also worry about the protection from any potential harm during pregnancy.
-Opting for alfalfa as an item to be added to their diet can, therefore, seem to be a decision that brings a lot of hesitation.
-Which is why we have put together some concise information that can help you understand alfalfa better.
+Many women are already aware of alfalfa but are not clear about the benefits of consuming alfalfa during pregnancy and its potential side effects.
+Moms-to-be try to use every possible supplement to provide their body with the necessary nutrition.
+However, they also worry about protection from any potential harm during pregnancy.
+Adding alfalfa to the diet can, therefore, seem to be a decision that brings a lot of hesitation.
+The combination of alfalfa and pregnancy is a bit frowned upon, but what about consuming alfalfa while breastfeeding?
+Check out this detailed yet easy-to-understand guide on consuming alfalfa in pregnancy.

 What Is Alfalfa?

-Generally termed as a herb, alfalfa has found its place in a number of health-based remedies as well as nutritional supplements available in the market.
+Generally termed an herb, alfalfa has found its place in a number of health-based remedies and nutritional supplements available on the market.
+It is a perennial herbaceous plant coming from the family Fabaceae (1).
 The constitution of alfalfa has provided itself with a large variety of minerals and rare elements.
 Silicon, phosphorous, chlorine, sodium, potassium, calcium, iron, and magnesium are just a few of the many minerals present in it.
-A number of vitamins are present in the herb as well, such as vitamin K, E, and C. The proportion of vitamin K is the highest, which makes it quite beneficial in helping the blood to coagulate and prevent the chances of bleeding during delivery as well as any haemorrhage.
-Another useful element in alfalfa is amino acids that are highly essential for pregnant women.
+A number of vitamins are present in the herb as well, such as vitamins K, E, and C. The proportion of vitamin K is the highest, which makes it quite beneficial in helping the blood to coagulate and prevent the chances of bleeding during delivery as well as any haemorrhage.
+Another useful element in alfalfa is amino acids, which are highly essential for pregnant women.

 Benefits of Alfalfa for Pregnant Women and Nursing Mothers